noaa-oar-arl/monet/docs/installing.rst

 The simplest way to install MONET is to install it from the channel `bbakernoaa`

-.. _conda install -c bbakernoaa monet
+.. _conda: install -c bbakernoaa monet

 This will install all of the dependencies needed by MONET and